RAG Application

 Parameter Extraction for RAG

-To build RAG (Retrieval-Augmented Generation) applications, you can configure prompt targets with parameters, enabling Arch to retrieve critical information in a structured way for processing.
+To build RAG (Retrieval Augmented Generation) applications, you can configure prompt targets with parameters, enabling Arch to retrieve critical information in a structured way for processing.
 This approach improves the retrieval quality and speed of your application.
 By extracting parameters from the conversation, you can pull the appropriate chunks from a vector database or SQL-like data store to enhance accuracy.
 With Arch, you can streamline data retrieval and processing to build more efficient and precise RAG applications.

 Step 1: Define Prompt Targets